jemmy512/book-notes/Linux/LinuxKernel.md

 # IO
 ![linux-io-irq.jpg](../Images/linux-io-irq.jpg)

-All devices have the corresponding device file in /dev, which has inode, but it's not associated with any data in the storage device, it's associated with the device's drive.
+All devices have the corresponding device file in /dev(is devtmpfs file system), which has inode, but it's not associated with any data in the storage device, it's associated with the device's drive.
 And this device file belongs to a special file system: devtmpfs.

 ```c++
 lsmod           // list installed modes